yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/recursive-with.md

 showAsideToc: true
 ---

 The optional `RECURSIVE` keyword fundamentally changes the meaning of a `WITH` clause substatement.
 The recursive variant lets you implement SQL solutions that, without it, at best require verbose formulations involving, for example, self-joins.
-In the limit, the recursive `WITH` clause lets you implement SQL solutions that otherwise would require procedural programming.
+In the limit, the `WITH` clause recursive substatement lets you implement SQL solutions that otherwise would require procedural programming.

 ## Syntax